 ILSFA requires that any ongoing costs and fees paid by the participant will not exceed 50% of the value of energy generated by the participant's share of the PV system.
-However, if a project in the Non-Profit and Public Facilities sub-program is applying for the federal Investment Tax Credit in relation to the project installation, or if it will apply for the Investment Tax Credit, then the savings level for the participating host of the project must be 65% of energy value rather than 50%.
-All Residential Solar (Small and Large)
+However, if the owner of a project in the Non-Profit and Public Facilities sub-program is applying for any of the federal Investment Tax Credittax credits available under the Inflation Reduction Act of 2022 in relation to the project installation, or if it will apply for the Investment Tax Credit,36 then the savings level for the participating host of the project must be 65% of energy value rather than 50%.
+All Residential Solar (Small and Large) and Non-Profit and Public Facilities projects and shares of Community Solar projects which are eligible to receive an ILSFA REC payment must meet the 50% savings requirement, or greater as noted above.
+Non-eligible participants, such as subscribers whose household income levels exceed 80% AMI or non-anchor business participants, are not eligible for ILSFA REC payments, and their project participation is not subject to the 50% savings requirement.